wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 Congratulations on the completion of your first **Learning Wazuh** lab!

-Before moving on, you might be interested in taking a more detailed look to the documentation about Wazuh rules :ref:`here <ruleset>`.
+Before moving on, you might be interested in taking a more detailed look at the documentation about Wazuh rules :ref:`here <ruleset>`.